The optimal employee benefit;

 What can you do to improve your employees’ financial wellbeing?

-Financial literacy is one of the key drivers to improved financial wellness.
-A solid financial education is the cornerstone of money management.
+Financial literacy is one of the key drivers to improved financial wellbeing.
+A solid financial education is the cornerstone of good money management.
 Financial literacy programs are the most effective tool available to provide a low cost solution to a wide audience.

 There is very strong evidence that financial education works.
 A meta-analysis of 126 evaluation studies found that financial education significantly impacts financial behaviour.3

-“Most of us didn’t receive financial education in school.
-There is an opportunity for employers to support the development of financial knowledge, skills and behaviours that will have a positive impact on employees’ financial wellbeing”, Erik Porter, CEO of The Money Charity.
+As Erik Porter, CEO of the Money Charity observed, “Most of us didn’t receive financial education in school.
+There is an opportunity for employers to support the development of financial knowledge, skills and behaviours that will have a positive impact on employees’ financial wellbeing”.

 “It’s important to provide a roadmap that will enhance employees knowledge about a broad range of financial topics, and empower them to take the necessary steps towards financial wellness.”4

 Each stage of life brings its own financial challenges, some anticipated, and some unexpected.
 A successful financial wellbeing program needs to be broad and continuous to be effective.

 Money101 delivers an online financial wellbeing program covering 7 key life stages across 110 modules, plus a treasure trove of current and relevant articles for engaged learning.

 - believe everyone should be empowered to make better financial decisions.

 - is a brand trusted by industry super and government since 2004.